 For easier comparision, this Hamilton Beach 10 Cup Food Processor Reviews covers both of the top selling Hamilton models pictured below: (Click any either image to see the food processor on Amazon.)

 Why not write a separate review of each?
-First, all three are 10 cup capacity food processors with only basic features, so there aren’t a lot of complex details to cover, and there is only about $5 difference in price among them.
-Second, all three are very similar in function.
-In fact, two of them come with the same owners manual (the 70760 and the 70730 Bowl Scraper).
+Both are 10 cup capacity food processors with only basic features, so there aren’t a lot of complex details to cover.
+They are also very similar in function.
 There isn’t even much variation in consumer opinions, likes, and dislikes of each model.

 If you’re trying to decide which might be right for you, it should be easier to get all the details in one place rather than have to jump from page to page.
 As you’ll see, the overall capabilities and performance are about equal, but there a few differences that might sway you to a particular model.

 - 10 Cup Work Bowl

 - Suction cup feet on base

 - Fairly compact for storage (lid flips upside down)

 These models are designed more for the occasional user and do well on light to medium tasks.
 As noted under Differences below, the wattage does vary slightly, yet in practical use this doesn’t seem to affect the processing ability.

 There are some specific limitations that apply both, and you’ll find this info in the user manuals.
 The manufacturer clearly says do not use these models to: